Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/windows-installation-guide.md

 release and there is already a Timestream ODBC driver installed on their machine, then the user will need to manually uninstall the existing driver before attempting to install a driver with a different version.

+## Debug Version Installer
+When there is a need for debug version driver, user could build a debug version installer using `build_win_debug32.ps1` or `build_win_debug64.ps1` following [developer guide](developer-guide.md#windows).
+If the debug version driver will be used on another machine, it needs Microsoft Visual Studio to work successfully.
+The latest MSVC, C++ ATL and Windows SDK need to be installed as part of Desktop Development for C++ in Visual Studio.

 ## Next Steps